+3. IBEW/UA

-- 3. IBEW/UA - a.
+- a.
 The workweek shall normally consist of forty (40) hours scheduled between Monday and Friday.
 Employees shall normally work five (5) consecutive days followed by two (2) consecutive days off.
 Alternative schedules will be allowed at the Employer's discretion.
 Changes to current schedules will not be implemented without discussion with the union regarding the impact of that decision. - b.
 The ECORE and Compliance Team may be required to work a workweek and work schedule that does not begin at 12:00 a.m. on Sunday and end at 12:00 midnight the following Saturday and which consists of five (5) consecutive workdays beginning on Monday followed by two (2) consecutive days off.
-However, members of the ECORE and Compliance Teams will have two (2) consecutive days off per week which will normally include one (1) weekend day.
-Alternative schedules will be allowed at the Employer's discretion and in accordance with Subsection 7.3 B of this Article. - 4.
-FOP
+However, members of the ECORE and Compliance Teams will have two (2) consecutive days subsequently funded by the Legislature in the 2025-2027 budget.

+TENTATIVE AGREEMENT ONLY.
+This tentative agreement will only become final if it is first determined to be financially feasible by OFM and off per week which will normally include one (1) weekend day.
+Alternative schedules will be allowed at the Employer's discretion and in accordance with Subsection 7.3 B of this Article.

+4. FOP

-The workweek is defined as Monday 12:00 a.m. through Sunday 11:59 p.m..
+The workweek is defined as Monday 12:00 a.m. through Sunday 11:59 p.m.